Hydrodynamic projections and the emergence of linearised Euler equations in one-dimensional isolated systems: Introduction

 The goal of this paper is to make progress on these problems.
 We focus on one-dimensional systems, both for their relevance to recent research (see the reviews \cite{1742-5468-2016-6-064002,vidmar2016generalized,1742-5468-2016-6-064005,GogolinEquilibration2016,spohn2018leshouches,DoyonLecture2020}), and in order to illustrate the techniques in the simplest possible setting.
-We concentrate on correlation functions at the Euler scale of large wavelengths and large times, and the equations they satisfy.
-The framework we describe is wide enough to include, for instance, short-range quantum and classical gases and chains with reversible, Hamiltonian dynamics, but it is not restricted to these.
+We concentrate on correlation functions at large wavelengths and large times, and the linearised Euler equations they satisfy.
+All results are established within a general framework encoding basic properties of many-body systems.
+They apply to all short-range quantum spin chains with Hamiltonian dynamics, are not restricted to these.

 Crucially, we make no a priori assumption as to the type of ballistic modes emerging.
 Intuitively, it is well understood that ballistic modes are related to conserved charges admitted by the model.
 The conventional assumption that mass, momentum and energy are the only relevant quantities, leads to the standard Euler equations (with natural relativistic generalisations).
 However, it is now well established that this assumption is broken in integrable models, where an infinity of conserved charges must be taken into account, such as in classical soliton gases \cite{El-2003,El-Kamchatnov-2005} and many-body quantum systems \cite{PhysRevLett.98.050405,PhysRevLett.115.157201,PhysRevX.6.041065,PhysRevLett.117.207201}, as confirmed by experiments \cite{kinoshita,AmerongenYang08,Langen207,Schemmerghd,malvania2020ghd}.
 This highlights the importance of characterising the space of ballistic modes, in a manner that does not depend on the specific properties of the dynamics.